Basic Center Program Fact Sheet

 - Recreation programs

-- Aftercare services for youth after they leave the shelter
+- Aftercare services for youth following their stay at a shelter

-In addition, FYSB requires grantees to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
-PYD suggests that the best way to prevent risky behavior is to help young people achieve their full potential.
+In addition, FYSB requires projects to develop an adequate emergency preparedness and management plan and to use a trauma-informed approach that involves understanding and responding to the symptoms of chronic, interpersonal trauma and traumatic stress, as well as the behavioral and mental health consequences of trauma.
+Additionally, projects are required to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
+PYD suggests that the best way to reduce risk and trauma is to help young people achieve their full potential.
 Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.

 Grant Award Process